Cynthia12-source/Cynthia12-source/README.md

 - 👋 Hi, I’m Cynthia Umugwaneza
 - 👀 I’m interested in coding
-- 📫 How to reach me via Email cynthiaumugwaneza01@gmail.com
+- 📫 Reach me via Email cynthiaumugwaneza01@gmail.com

 <!---
 Cynthia12-source/Cynthia12-source is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.